 We are using the same size W and H XML location to find the correct template in a repository folder.

 The name of the file is “12 x 18 TS (Template Stroke).pdf” We are going to take 12 and 18 from the size set during submission.

 Our “Arguments” property for the Execute command will look like this:

 “%1” stamp “/Users/<username>/Desktop/Workflow Sample – Metal & Frames/Metal Signs/[Metadata.Text:Path=”/field-list/field/value”,Dataset=”Submit”,Model=”XML”] x [Metadata.Text:Path=”/field-list/field/value”,Dataset=”Submit”,Model=”XML”] TS (Template Stroke).pdf” output “%2”

 Refer to the “Configuring the Quite Hot Imposing Configurator”section in this article for the details on how to setup the repository path with a variable.

-The colour of the newly placed border is not the same as the job so in the “Convert colour” element (PitStop Server configurator) we convert all the objects to the colour selected during submission.
+The color of the newly placed border is not the same as the job so in the “Convert color” element (PitStop Server configurator) we convert all the objects to the color selected during submission.

 Here’s the Action selected with details.